-The ICANN Board of Directors appoints the SSAC Chair and the members.
+The ICANN Board of Directors appoints the SSAC Chair and its members.
 The Board appoints the SSAC members to three-year terms with potential for renewal indefinitely.
-The SSAC submits membership recommendations for consideration by the ICANN Board, as well as the SSAC Liaison to the Board, the SSAC Liaison to the ICANN Nominating Committee, and the SSAC Liaison to the Root Server Security Advisory Committee (RSSAC).
-In addition, the SSAC accepts Liaisons from the other ICANN ACs and SOs, although these Liaisons must be SSAC members and thus the ICANN Board must appoint them to the SSAC.
-Currently, the SSAC has incoming liaisons from the ICANN At-Large Advisory Committee (ALAC) and the Governmental Advisory Committee (GAC).
+The SSAC submits membership recommendations for consideration by the ICANN Board.
+In addition, the SSAC accepts inward Liaisons from the other ICANN Advisory Committees and Supporting Organizations, although these Liaisons must apply and be approved as SSAC members according to the process described in this document, including abiding by operational procedures described in this document.